kevinhennessy/Angular_Sig/Session 3/readme.md

 * In a component or directive decorator (Chapter 6 -- pp 334-37) using
     * **providers** property - is only available to its view children, content children and their descendants.
     * **viewProviders** property - can only be injected in the view children (not available for directives).
-    * Registering at a component level means you get a new instance of the service with each new instance of that component.
+    * Registering at the component level means you get a new instance of the service with each new instance of that component.
 This is called **sandboxing**.
 * In general, prefer registering feature-specific providers in modules to registering in components.
 * Do not specify app-wide singleton providers in a shared module.
 A lazy-loaded module that imports that shared module makes its own copy of the service.
 #### What are services?